Joseph Fletcher (historian)

-Joseph F. Fletcher, Jr., usually referred to as Joseph Fletcher (1934–1984), was an American historian of China and Central Asia and a professor in the East Asian Languages and Civilizations Department of Harvard University.
+Joseph Francis Fletcher, Jr. (1934–1984) was an American historian of China and Central Asia and a professor in the East Asian Languages and Civilizations Department of Harvard University.
 His main areas of research included interaction between the Islamic and Chinese worlds, Manchu and Mongol studies.

 Biography

 Fletcher graduated from Harvard University in 1957.
-He received his PhD from Harvard's Department of Far Eastern Languages in 1965, and became an assistant professor within the department a year later.
+He received his PhD from Harvard's Department of Far Eastern Languages in 1965 and became an assistant professor within the department a year later.
 In 1972, he was appointed professor of Chinese and Central Asian History.

-Fletcher died on June 14, 1984, at the age of 49.
-He died from complications due to cancer.
+Fletcher died from complications related to cancer on 14 June 1984, at the age of 49.

 Personal life

 Fletcher was the son of Joseph Fletcher, an ethicist.
 Fletcher had two children.

-His son is Edward Fletcher, who played Sixth Officer James Paul Moody in Titanic (1997 film).